 \section{Introduction}

-Since the seminal work of \citet{tillman1969multiple}, the vehicle routing problem with stochastic demands (VRPSD) has been extensively studied \citep{oyola2017stochastic, oyola2018stochastic}.
-The VRPSD can be described as the problem of designing routes for vehicles of limited capacity to serve, at minimal expected cost, a set of random demands whose realization is only observed upon arrival at the customer location.
-The present work considers the standard VRPSD, which models a homogeneous fleet, a single depot, and no time windows.
+Since the seminal work of \cite{tillman1969multiple}, the vehicle routing problem with stochastic demands (VRPSD) has been extensively studied \cite{oyola2017stochastic, oyola2018stochastic}.
+The VRPSD consists in designing routes for capacity-limited vehicles to serve customers with stochastic demands at minimum expected cost, where each demand realization is revealed only when the vehicle arrives at the corresponding customer.
+This paper considers the VRPSD in its classical form: homogeneous vehicles, a single depot, a single commodity, and no time windows.

-We study the problem under the \textit{a priori} optimization framework \citep{bertsimas1990priori}, i.e., the routes are designed before the observation of the demands, and each vehicle can perform restocking trips to the depot along its route.
-The actions that can be taken to anticipate or react to a stockout are defined by a recourse policy.
-In the \textit{classical}, or \textit{detour-to-depot} (DTD) policy \citep{dror1989vehicle}, the only available action is to perform a round trip to the depot when a \textit{failure} occurs, i.e., the demand of the current customer exceeds the vehicle's residual capacity.
-Alternatively, in the \textit{optimal restocking} (OR) policy \citep{yee1980note, yang2000stochastic}, after serving each customer, vehicles also have the option of performing a \textit{preventive} trip to the depot before traveling to the next customer.
+We study the problem under the \textit{a priori} optimization framework \cite{bertsimas1990priori}, in which routes are chosen before the demand realizations are observed and vehicles may perform restocking trips to the depot as they execute their routes.
+The available actions for managing capacity shortages are determined by a recourse policy.
+Under the classical \textit{detour-to-depot} (DTD) policy \cite{dror1989vehicle}, a vehicle returns to the depot only when a \textit{failure} occurs, that is, when the realized demand of the current customer exceeds its residual capacity.
+Under the \textit{optimal restocking} (OR) policy \cite{yee1980note, yang2000stochastic}, a vehicle may also perform a \textit{preventive} restocking trip to the depot between two consecutive customers.